Blog

 For organisations who rely on contractors, the key to achieving this is to implement a robust sourcing and qualification strategy that provides the answer ‘Yes’ to three key areas:

-COMPLIANCE: If you were audited, could you demonstrate that your business is compliant with the latest regulations?
+Compliance: If you were audited, could you demonstrate that your business is compliant with the latest regulations?

-VISIBILITY: Do you have one consolidated view of your contractor risk profile data?
+Visibility: Do you have one consolidated view of your contractor risk profile data?

-EFFICIENCY: Do your processes and systems produce cost and resource savings?
+Efficiency: Do your processes and systems produce cost and resource savings?

 While there’s no ‘quick fix’ to resolve the current situation, it really is essential for businesses to think and act strategically when it comes to sourcing and managing contractors.
 That means building a credible, safe and compliant contractor network to avoid non-compliance, or even worse, causing harm to people.